DavTho1983/WeatherSTATIC/README.md

   git clone https://github.com/DavTho1983/WeatherSTATIC.git

-If you have npm installed, run
+If you have npm installed, in your project terminal

+  cd Weather

   npm run dev